prechelt/ojs-rqcplugin/devnotes.md

 - Delayed-call storage via Plugin::updateSchema and my own DAO?

-### TO DO
+### TO DO and status

+- settings: add the journal ID/key validation via an RQC call.
+  - Status: When an existing validation check fails (e.g. Journal ID = "a"), the form submission hangs and the
+    `POST /index.php/rqctest/notification/fetchNotification` produces
+    `PHP Fatal error:  Uncaught Exception: Unhandled management action! in /ws/gh/ojs33/lib/pkp/classes/plugins/Plugin.inc.php:181` from RQCPlugin line 219.
+The action is `'fetchNotification'` I guess.
 - store opt-in response in review submission https://docs.pkp.sfu.ca/dev/plugin-guide/en/examples-custom-field
-- settings: add the journal ID/key validation via an RQC call
 - add all hooks and actual activity
 - Switch to LetsEncrypt and put its root certificate into the plugin, because the Telekom certificate ends 2019-07-09